Animated, waving, US Flag

 Basically, I am now finished with the balloon mic.
 It served its purpose. :)

-Development of an OPTICAL RIBBON MIC is now ongoing!
+Development of an OPTICAL RIBBON MIC followed!

 What is "BTN"?
 Click here.